Krillh/Airzlinshire/Majik/What Is Majik, Really.md

 Materialized majik is very uncommon in nature except in the coldest environments or places under extreme pressure.

 ## Gaseous Majik And The Tome Monks
 The [[The Royal Order of the Monus Tome Monks|Tome Monks]] live at the top of [[The Monus Mountains]], a place where majik is constantly materialized into a gas.
-The monks breathe in the
+The monks breathe in the gaseous majik and it ethyrizes in their bodies, causing them to absorb the majik energy.
+Even sometimes it gets so cold that the majik condenses into a mist.